 Suppose you hear an audible snapping sound when you flex or extend your hip.
 In that case, you may be dealing with snapping hip syndrome, a condition symptomatic of an underlying musculoskeletal injury to the soft tissues in or around the hip.
 Do not miss this essential injury guide to snapping hip syndrome, also known as coxa saltans, with tips for treating and preventing it.

 Anatomy of the Hip Joint

 The pelvis and thigh bone join to form the hip, the largest weight-bearing joint in the body.
-As a ball and socket joint, the hip forms the junction at which the ball of the femur (thigh bone) coming to rest inside the deep, circular sockets on either side of the pelvis, essentially connecting the legs to the rest of the body.
+As a ball and socket joint, the hip forms the junction at which the ball of the femur (thigh bone) comes to rest inside the deep, circular sockets on either side of the pelvis, essentially connecting the legs to the rest of the body.

 The joint capsule located here is known as the acetabulum; it, along with a series of muscles, ligaments, and tendons holds the joint together and provides stability to the hip and legs.
 Damage to any range of the bones, muscles, tendons, ligaments, cartilage, nerves, or blood vessels in and around the hip can lead to cascading issues in the groin, knees, and legs.
 Read more here.

 What Causes Snapping Hip Syndrome?

 Often mistaken for the hip joint coming out of the socket, snapping hip syndrome is more a result of joint damage inside the hip itself or to the muscles and tendons surrounding it.